jrobinson123/atomshpericPlanet/README.md

 ```

-Which will result in something like this.
+Which will result in something like this:

 ![with mapping](./atomsphereImages/atomsphereMapped.png)

 Next we can divide the max value by dividing it by a integer divisor, which will cause the pixels to become brigther earlier